unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/accelerators.md

 ## NVIDIA L4 Tensor Core GPU

-To use the **NVIDIA L4 Tensor Core GPU** for a task you must specify the number of GPUs required in the `limits` parameter, and also specify the `accelerator` parameter as follows:
+To use the **NVIDIA L4 Tensor Core GPU** for a task, you must specify the number of GPUs required in the `limits` parameter, and also specify the `accelerator` parameter as follows:

 ```{code-block} python
 @task(